rroethof/roethof.net/content/2025/03/my-quest-for-ergonomic-bliss-a-journey-to-find-a-split-keyboard-that-works-with-tietses-syndrome/index.md

 date: 2025-03-01
 draft: false
 tags:
+  - 'ergonomic design'
-  - ergonomickeyboards
+  - 'split keyboards'
-  - TietsesSyndrome
+  - 'tietses syndrome'
-  - health
+  - 'ergonomic keyboarding'
-  - RSI
+  - 'health and wellness'
 categories:
+  - 'Ergonomics'
+  - 'Keyboards'
-  - ergonomickeyboards
+  - 'Split Keyboards'
-  - TietsesSyndrome
+  - 'Health and Wellness'
-  - health
+  - 'Productivity'
-  - RSI
+  - 'Technology'
 ---

 My recent heart attack in September 2024 was a wake-up call, forcing me to re-evaluate my priorities and make significant changes to my daily life.
 While I'm grateful to have survived, the aftermath has been a journey of self-discovery and adaptation.